floriansalihovic/pet-clinic/4_groovy_scripts.md

       button(type: 'submit', class: 'ui blue submit button', 'Save') }

-A more complex example would be the adding and modifification of pets.
+A more complex example would be the adding and modification of pets.
 Pets are bound to an owner and are always of a certain type.

     import org.apache.sling.api.resource.ValueMap